np-guard/netpol-synthesis-gh-action/README.md

 Full path to the topology-analysis output (under the workflow's GitHub workspace)

 ## Example usage
-### Storing discovered connectivity and synthesized NetworkPolicies as workflow artifacts
+### Store discovered connectivity and synthesized NetworkPolicies as workflow artifacts
 ```yaml
 name: synth-network-policies
 on: